IanOssenblok/Simustock-assignment-1/README.md

 Then it also runs simulations for our 4 example situations.
 Finally it will make a plot of the interarrival times of the combined simulation to check if the times are actually exponentially distributed or not.

-3. Run generating_images for all the EDA graphs and all the other graphs used in the report.
-Every image is saved in their respective folder.
+3. Run eda_expenses_notebook.ipynb and time_exploration.py for all the EDA graphs.